Rishirishith/Veda-Nex25/README.md

 1. **Register**: Sign up on our platform to create your account.
 2. **Dashboard**: Once registered, access your personalized dashboard.
-3. **Choose Your Doctor**: Select between talking to our AI doctor or a human doctor.
+3. **Choose Your Doctor**: Select between Ask Veda-Nex or nearby ayurvedic clinics.
-4. **Switch Flexibly**: Switch between AI and human doctors as needed during your consultation.
+4. **Switch Flexibly**: Switch between Ask Veda-Nex and nearby ayurvedic clinics as needed during your consultation.
 5. **Locate Doctors**: Use our tool to find nearby Ayurvedic doctors.

 ## Project Link 🔗